Position

 How to become a Tour Guide?

-1. Research the areas you wish to tour.
+1. Research and understand the locations you want to guide.

 3. Develop strong communication skills.